linas/atomspace-ipfs/README.md

    and then
    `git checkout master-linas`

+   This needs the package "JSON for Modern C++"
-   This needs `sudo apt install nlohmann-json3-dev`
+   `sudo apt install nlohmann-json3-dev`

    API documentation is here:
    `https://github.com/ipfs/interface-js-ipfs-core/tree/master/SPEC`